pirate-in/chatbot-rag/ReadMe.md

     ```sh
     docker compose -f "docker-compose.yml" up -d --build
     ```
-1. Open the project in your browser at [`http://localhost:80`](http://localhost:ro) to view your project.
+1. Open the project in your browser at [`http://localhost`](http://localhost) to view your project.API is available at http://localhost/api/docs
+2.
 1. Create your React components and add your styles using Tailwind classes.
 You can also create new CSS files and import them into your components.

 ## Contributing